Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

 * Acceptance criteria
     * Definition: All accepted artifacts must meet or exceed previously set and documented acceptance criteria.
-Acceptance criteria for all artifacts needed to be produced will be set during sprint planning.
+Acceptance criteria for all needed artifacts will be set during sprint planning.
     * Rationale: Acceptance criteria help measured the degree of "done" and correctness of any artifacts produced.
                  Furthermore, it helps developers create valuable and high quality artifacts.
     * Measurement: The correctness and quality of all artifacts will be measured against the acceptance criteria